 Spend time finding exercises in each bucket.
 For example, you can explore a new hobby together or socialize with mutual friends on a Zoom game night.

 Consider teaming up with your partner for couples yoga.

 Partner yoga allows you to balance together with your partner, establishing and strengthening trust as you flow through tandem moves.

 A 2016 study found an association between higher levels of mindfulness and higher levels of relationship satisfaction.
 By synchronizing your breathing, you’ll be one with your partner during your practice — and the benefits may even exceed your yoga class.

 15. The 6-second kiss

 Don’t knock this technique before you try it.
-Dr. John Gottman, founder of the Gottman Institute, advocates for the 6-second kiss.
+Dr. John Gottman, the founder of the Gottman Institute, advocates for the 6-second kiss.
 It’s a way for couples to add a dash of romance seamlessly throughout the day.

 The kiss is just long enough to be passionate while also acting as a distraction from the busyness of the day.

 When was the last time you asked your partner what they were most excited about for the day?